Olive our Knowledge – Olive Tree Planting Guide

 Mature olive trees are very drought tolerant, but if they get about an inch of water every week or ten days during the spring and summer, they will produce more and larger olives.

-For container cultivation, select a pot that is larger than the nursery pot it came in and has big drain holes.
-Use a free draining potting mix with some gravel or sharp sand mixed it to make the drainage even better.
+For container cultivation, select a pot that is larger than the nursery pot it came in and has big drainage holes.
+Use a good draining potting mix with some gravel or sharp sand mixed it to make the free drainage even better.
 Position the container in full to mostly full sun during the summer and water when the potting medium is dry to the touch.
 You may have to water daily, but be careful not to overwater.
 The soil should dry out between waterings.
 Bring the container inside to the sunniest spot available when temperatures get below 25°F. An eastern or western facing window would work best for full sunlight.
 After a couple years you will want to re-pot up to a larger container, replacing as much of the potting medium as practical.
 Potted trees do grow slower than ones in the ground but are equally as beautiful.
 Growing olives indoors is a great option for those who live in areas with exceptionally cold winters.

 Olive trees, in the ground on in a container, should be fertilized with a balanced fertilizer (for example: 10-10-10 with micronutrients included) every 2-4 weeks starting in its second spring.
 For a 10-10-10 formulation, apply about one cup for each year of age.
 Always follow label directions and do not let the fertilizer touch the trunk.
 Stop fertilizing in late summer so you don’t encourage new growth that could be damaged by frost.

 Your olive tree should start producing fruit after 3 years.
 Since the Perfect Plants young trees are already 2-3 years old they are already producing or will be within the next year!
 Olives are generally green at first but then turn a blackish purple when fully ripe.
 Arbequina’s can be made into a table olives for eating, but more commonly are used in making olive oil due to their buttery and fruity flavor.

-Check out more information on growing Arbequina’s indoors here: https://blog.gardeningknowhow.com/trends/growing-arbequina-olive-trees-in-containers/
+Check out more information on growing olive indoor plants here: